35 Bridal Shower Recipes That Look Fancy, Taste Comforting, and Won’t Ruin Your Morning

 Strawberry shortcake CUPS over the shortcake plate.
 Layered in clear glasses.
 Visible layered.
 No plating drama, eats with one hand.

-What is purposefully left off the list: trying to shrink everything (some dishes as minis lose their soul: a mini pavlova is fab; a mini lasagna is tragic), buying *single-use* party mini-ware (muffin tins, shot glasses, mason jars, etc.), and combining *a lot* of minis on one plate (guests will have a hard time getting through the mini madness).
-Select a few items to create minis and serve the remaining items family-style.
-The distinction is what gives purpose to the minis.
+What is intentionally omitted from the list: attempting to shrink everything (some dishes as minis lose their soul: a mini pavlova is fab; a mini lasagna is tragic), purchasing *single-use* party mini ware (muffin pans, shot glasses, mason jars, etc.), and mixing *a lot* of minis on one platter (the mini madness will leave guests struggling to make it through).
+Choose a limited number of items to create minis while the others should be served family style.
+The purpose of the minis is the distinction.

 Lunch (16-27)